Part 1: Setup

 What Will You Do¶

-In part 1, you will perform a one-time configuration of a GitOps pipeline to enable System Sync to communicate with a Git repository.
+In this section, you will perform a one-time configuration of a GitOps pipeline to enable System Sync to communicate with a Git repository.

 - Create a Gitops Agent